jaydickson02/Notes/collections/_AerospaceEngineering/Computational and High-Speed Aerodynamics.md

 - The boundary layert thickness grows as the flow proceeds over the body, as more flow is affected by fluid friction as the flow proceeds over a body.
 - There are different ways to define a boundary layer
 	- **Physical Thickness:** 99% thickness, $\delta_{99}$, is the wall distance where velocity reaches 99% of the freestream value.
-	- **Displacment Thickness:** Displacment thickness, $\delta^*$ is the distance that the external streamlines of the outer potential flow are shifted due to presence of the boundary layer.
+	- **Displacment Thickness:** Displacment thickness, $\delta^{star}$ is the distance that the external streamlines of the outer potential flow are shifted due to presence of the boundary layer.
 		- Same mass flow rate would occur for frictionless flow if boundary was moved out by $\delta^*$
 	- **Momentum thickness:** Thickness of freestream fluid with same momentum as the momentum defect due to the boundary layer